-ORSG: Office of Research and Standards Guide-

-line - Guidance values developed by MassDEP ORS in absence of any other federal standards or guidance.
+ORSG: Office of Research and Standards Guideline - Guidance values developed by MassDEP ORS in absence of any other federal standards or quidance.

-ppb: Parts per Billion or micrograms per liter - $(\mu g/L)$ ppm: Parts per Million or milligrams per liter - (mg/L)

-ppt: Parts per Trillion or nanograms per liter - (ng/L)
+ppb: Parts per Billion or Micrograms per Liter $-(\mu g/L)$ ppm: Parts per Million or Milligrams per Liter -(mg/L)ppt: Parts per Trillion or Nanograms per Liter -(ng/L)

-SMCL: Secondary Maximum Contaminant Level - Concentration limit for a contaminant which may have aesthetic effects such as taste, odor, or staining.
+SMCL: Secondary Maximum Contaminant Level - Concentration limit for a contaminant that may have aesthetic effects such as taste, odor, or staining.